An inexact PAM method for computing Wasserstein barycenter with unknown supports: Introduction

 For a nonconvex and nonsmooth optimization problem, without additional conditions imposed on the problem, the convergence result of an alternating minimization method and more general block coordinate descent methods (see, e.g., \cite{Tseng01,Tseng09,Razaviyayn13,Hong16}) is typically limited to the objective value convergence (to a possibly non-minimal value) or the convergence of a certain subsequence of iterates to a critical point.
-Motivated by the recent excellent works \cite{Attouch10,Attouch13,Bolte14}, we achieve the global convergence of our inexact PAM method for computing a Wasserstein barycenter by using the Kurdyka-Lojasiewicz (KL) property of the extended objective function.
+Motivated by the recent excellent works \cite{Attouch10,Attouch13,Bolte14}, we achieve the global convergence of our iPAM method for computing a Wasserstein barycenter by using the Kurdyka-Lojasiewicz (KL) property of the extended objective function.
 It is worthwhile to point out that under the KL assumption Xu and Yin \cite{Xu17} also developed a globally convergent algorithm based on block coordinate update for a class of nonconvex and nonsmooth optimization problems.

 The rest of this paper is organized as follows.
 Section \ref{sec2} presents the notation and preliminary knowledge that will be used in this paper.
-In Section 3, we introduce the optimization model for computing a Wasserstein barycenter when its support points are unknown and propose a PAM method for solving it.
-Section 4 focuses on the convergence analysis of the PAM.
-In Section 5, we provide the implementation details of the PAM and compare its performance with that of the B-ADMM \cite{YeWWL17} on synthetic and real data.
+In Section 3, we introduce the optimization model for computing a Wasserstein barycenter when its support points are unknown and propose an inexact PAM method for solving it.
+Section 4 focuses on the convergence analysis of the iPAM method.
+In Section 5, we provide the implementation details of the iPAM and compare its performance with that of the B-ADMM \cite{YeWWL17} and ALMLP on synthetic and real data.